Calibrating LLM Confidence by Probing Perturbed Representation Stability: Discussion

-\textbf{Perturbation-Derived Features Offer Key Insights into LLM Confidence Signals.} \quad The SHAP value analyses (Appendix \ref{app:extended_results}.5) provide insights into which features derived from our perturbation process are most influential.
+\textbf{Perturbation-Derived Features Offer Key Insights into LLM Confidence Signals.} \quad The SHAP value analyses (Appendix \ref{app:shap} provide insights into which features derived from our perturbation process are most influential.
 Consistently across different LLMs and datasets, the \textit{original entropy} of the LLM's output distribution for a token emerges as an important feature.
 As expected, higher original entropy typically shows a negative correlation with the prediction of correctness (meaning higher entropy contributes to predicting the answer as incorrect), signifying that greater initial uncertainty in the LLM's choice is indicative of a potentially incorrect answer.
 More revealingly, many of the top-ranking features are those derived from the \textit{perturbed states}.
 For instance, the \textit{margin between the logits of the top-ranked and second-ranked tokens after perturbation} often shows a positive correlation with correctness; a larger margin, even under adversarial stress, indicates a more decisive and less ambiguous output from the LLM, which CCPS learns as a sign of confidence.
 Similarly, a higher \textit{epsilon-to-flip} value, indicating that a larger perturbation magnitude is needed to make the LLM change its predicted token, consistently contributes positively to the confidence score.
 These findings affirm that the dynamic response to perturbation, not just the initial state, provides critical signals for confidence estimation.
+To further validate these findings and rigorously quantify the importance of each feature, we conducted a comprehensive leave-one-out ablation study, detailed in Appendix \ref{app:loo_feature_ablation}.

 \textbf{CCPS Demonstrates Consistent Efficacy Across Diverse LLM Architectures.} \quad The strong performance of CCPS is not confined to a specific model architecture or size, as it demonstrates effectiveness across \texttt{Llama}, \texttt{Qwen}, and \texttt{Mistral} families (8B to 32B parameters).
 This consistency, particularly when compared to methods like LitCab which showed variable ECE performance across LLM families in our experiments (Table \ref{tab:performance_metrics}), suggests that the feature set derived from our internal perturbation methodology captures fundamental aspects of LLM decision-making relevant to confidence, regardless of the specific base model.